dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 With content, knowledge, ideas, experiences all a jumbled mess, can genuine talent rise to the top?
 Do the best candidates rise up from this environment?

-LinkedIn’s Recruiting Solutions rely heavily on ATS systems or Application Tracking Systems.
+LinkedIn’s Recruiting Solutions relies on ATS systems or Application Tracking Systems.
 It relies on buzzword stuffing in your profile (“but it’s supposed to be done organically and naturally!” they’ll say).

 In the same way that standardized tests only prove students’ ability to give standardized tests, the ATS system helps get candidates who know how to win the ATS game, not the best candidates in and of themselves.

 Better recruiting would be hyper-focused based on networks and interests and seeing those who are organically contributing the best lessons, engaging with the most content, and growing along those lines.
 LinkedIn is not suited for that.
 I will propose a network-driven solution to recruiting later on in the essay that goes into this in more detail.

-This old recruiting model is static and does not always allow the candidates who are learning, growing, and increasingly resorting to unconventional means to gather experience.
+This old recruiting model is static and does not always allow the candidates who are learning, growing, and resorting to unconventional means to gather experience.
 Projects, side startups, online hustles, volunteer work, etc. are other parts of what makes a person a person.

-These valuable experiences, skills, and results are mostly ignored in a product that favors the discrete chronological separation of professional experiences alone.
+These valuable experiences, skills, and results are ignored in a product that favors the discrete chronological separation of professional experiences alone.

 On the other hand, we have a broken advertiser experience.
 Since you are the product and the customer is the advertiser, this fuels the spammy messages we get there.
 As [John Biggs](https://twitter.com/johnbiggs) puts it, "LinkedIn is a spam garden full of misspelled, grunty requests from international software houses that are looking, primarily, to sell you services."

-This spam-filled experience is not just limited to our inbox.
+This spam-filled experience is not only limited to our inbox.
 It extends to our feed as well, as I’ve already discussed above.

 **TL;DR**: LinkedIn’s core problem is making the end-user the product, but without providing enough value to her.
 It doesn’t allow authentic connections.
 By not being able to differentiate types of relationships you can have and degrees with which you want to connect with someone, your experience ends up being superficial.
 The same goes for your profile, which has to be static and one-sided to get recruited in the job you have, not the job you want.
-Finally, it doesn’t allow the best profiles to rise to the top for even recruiting, favoring LinkedIn optimizers, not necessarily the best-qualified people.
+Finally, it doesn’t allow the best profiles to rise to the top for even recruiting, favoring LinkedIn optimizers, not the best-qualified people.
 To re-make LinkedIn, we need first to understand what the Future of Work is going to look like.

 To re-make LinkedIn, we need to first understand what the Future of Work is going to look like.